 Historical Background

-Energy has always been a powerful force in stock markets.
-Historically, oil majors like ExxonMobil, Chevron, BP, and Shell were among the largest companies by market cap, especially during oil booms in the 1970s and 2000s.
+The energy sector has always maintained a significant influence on global equity markets.
+Historically, ExxonMobil, Chevron, BP, and Shell were among the largest companies by market cap, especially during periods of significant oil price appreciation in the 1970s and 2000s.
 The sector rises during geopolitical tension, supply shocks, or high inflation periods when energy prices spike.

-More recently, energy stocks experienced dramatic swings in 2021–2022, with the S&P 500 Energy sector rising just over 55% in 2021 and almost 64% in 2022 before softening in 2023 as oil prices stabilized.
-Nonetheless, traditional oil and gas majors continue to dominate in terms of trading activity due to their liquidity and central role in global energy markets.
+More recently, energy stocks experienced dramatic swings in 2021 and 2022, with the S&P 500 Energy sector rising just over 55% in 2021 and almost 64% in 2022 before softening in 2023 as oil prices stabilized.
+Nonetheless, traditional oil and gas companies continue to dominate in terms of trading activity due to their liquidity and central role in global energy markets.

 Key Players

-- TotalEnergies, BP – Key European players diversifying into renewables.
+- TotalEnergies, BP: Major European energy producers diversifying into renewables.

 Why It Is So Actively Traded